"for the enjoyment of New Zealand's unique aviation environment"

 The concession provides for access to selected places.
 Many airstrips have closed seasons, runholder's rights, or special conditions of use.
 Become an RBPA member to learn more.

-Access to the backcountry for new users may be facilitated by our committee members.
+Access to the backcountry for new users is facilitated by our committee.
 Our committee is comprised of experienced pilots able to provide information about how the concession applies to conservation estate.
 This is not a substitute for instruction or flight training.